NUWCDIVNPT/stig-manager/README.md

 - Download the current SCAP content from https://public.cyber.mil/stigs/scap/
 - Import the STIG Compilation Library and SCAP content

 If you want to provide your own collection of STIGS, they are available for [individual download](https://public.cyber.mil/stigs/downloads).
 The Zipped files should be placed in the `docker/stigman-init/stigs` directory before you run the script.
 Check out the `stigman-init` script for how to run the STIGs import manually in the future.
-Please note that importing the STIG Compilation Library can take quite a while (~30 mins).
+Please note that importing the STIG Compilation Library can take quite a while, but will depend on your environment(10~30 mins).

 ### 6. Browse to `https://localhost:50443` and login